WANdisco/wandisco-documentation-ldm/docs/uc-on-prem-hadoop-aws-s3-glue.md

    Ensure to include the `--source` parameter when using the command above.

-### Add AWS S3 bucket as target filesystem
+### Add Amazon S3 bucket as target filesystem

-Configure your AWS S3 bucket as your target filesystem:
+Configure your Amazon S3 bucket as your target filesystem:

 * [UI](./configure-storage.md#add-target-storages)
 * [CLI](./command-reference.md#filesystem-add-s3a)

 ## Create path mappings (optional)

-[Create path mappings](./create-path-mappings.md) to ensure that data for managed Hive databases and tables are migrated to an appropriate [folder location on your AWS S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html).
+[Create path mappings](./create-path-mappings.md) to ensure that data for managed Hive databases and tables are migrated to an appropriate [folder location on your Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html).

 This lets you start using your source data and metadata immediately after migration, as it will be referenced correctly by your [AWS Glue crawler](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) and/or [AWS Glue Studio](https://docs.aws.amazon.com/glue/latest/ug/edit-jobs-source-s3-files.html).